-So I was watching Top Chef recently with The Wife and I commented on how all the chefs this season seem like they’d be a good hang.
+So I was watching an old episode of Top Chef recently with The Wife and I commented on how all the chefs this season seem like they’d be a good hang.
 I then whipped up a quick Good Hang Ranking, as did my wife, and then I sent it to my friend Sam, as she and her man friend were really into the show as well.
 Then I wondered where Padma Lakshmi would fit in those rankings?
 Padma is no doubt super interesting and seems pretty cool.
 She would probably be pretty high, right?
 Yet both my wife and Sam were quick to point out that while Padma might be cool and interesting, she also would most likely be pretty intimidating, thus knocking her down a few rungs.
 And I couldn’t help but agree.

 I bring this up because I feel the same way about Rebecca.
 I know she can let loose and have fun and in the right circumstances, can let her guard down.
 But she’s also kind of intimidating, thus putting her at six.